 Game Preview: Swamp Rabbits vs. Everblades, 7:05 PM

-GREENVILLE, S.C. - The Greenville Swamp Rabbits and Florida Everblades kickoff a three-game set at Bon Secours Wellness Arena tonight at 7:05 p.m.
-The Rabbits enter with points in four consecutive games (2-0-2-0), while the Everblades are currently riding a four-game winning streak.
+GREENVILLE, S.C. - The Greenville Swamp Rabbits continue their current three-game weekend series with the Florida Everblades tonight at Bon Secours Wellness Arena.
+The Rabbits snapped a seven-game losing streak in head-to-head contests versus the Everblades last night in their 5-3 victory.

 Referees: Kyle Lekun (32)